Python API

 Updating Documents

-# Update only content (triggers re-chunking)
+# Update content (triggers re-chunking)

-# Update only metadata (no re-chunking)
+# Update metadata only (no re-chunking)

-await client.update_document_fields(
+await client.update_document(

 document_id=doc.id,